 - Design-in-use (see Botero et al.), where iteration and frequent testing across settings eclipse prototyping in the abstract toward some ideal form.
 When it calls itself “critical,” this approach to design interrogates norms, including how technologies shape experience and proliferate values.
 Such norms emerge from the privileged positions and embodied habits of designers, together with the default settings of technologies and spaces, and iteration may expose or rewrite them as well as commonplace orientations toward “the user.”

 - Design for diffraction (see Barad and Wark), where prototypes of the past do not duplicate or mirror history but instead navigate and foreground our contingent relations with material culture.
 The past and present are produced together, over and over again, with patterns and change.
 Following Wark’s language (see pages 158-165 of Molecular Red), we might say that prototyping the past does not prototype the objects of history; it prototypes processes of knowledge with an emphasis on the apparatus of knowledge production.
 How might design focus on the physical arrangements and phenomena that distinguish process from product, observer from observation, or this sensation from that one—on the matter, meanings, and practices that, in short, make boundaries?

 I hope you find these points and questions to be useful in your own work.

 Image by Danielle Morgan.
 Used with permission.
-This page was created on 15 May 2016 and last updated on 20 May 2021.
+I created this page on 15 May 2016 and last updated it on 30 January 2022.